GSA/code-gov-front-end/config/site/examples/docs/privacy-policy.md

 - Session Cookies: We may use session cookies for technical purposes, such as to allow better navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
 Our use of session cookies qualifies as “Usage Tier 1–Single Session,” as defined in the OMB M-10-22 guidance.
 - Persistent Cookies: We may use persistent cookies to understand the differences between new and returning visitors to Code.gov.
 Persistent cookies remain on your device between visits to our site until they expire or are removed by the user.
 Our use of persistent cookies qualifies as “Usage Tier 2–Multi-session without personally identifiable information,” as defined in the OMB M-10-22 guidance.
 The policy states, “This tier encompasses any use of multi-session Web measurement and customization technologies when no [personally identifiable information] is collected.”
 We do not use persistent cookies to collect personally identifiable information.

 If you do not want to accept cookies, you can edit your browser’s options to stop accepting persistent cookies or to prompt you before accepting a cookie from the websites you visit.
-Here are instructions for how you can disable cookies and/or Google Demographic and Interests reports.

 ### Google Analytics